ABHINAVX03/ABHINAVX03/README.md

 - 👋 Hi, I’m @ABHINAVX03
-- 👀 I’m interested in tech and software development , playing football ,solving problems in different platforms.
+- 👀 I’m interested in tech and software development, problem-solving.
-- 🌱 I’m currently learning computer science application BCA(Bachlors in computer applications).
+- 🌱 I’m currently learning computer science application BCA(bachelor in computer applications).
-- 💞️ I’m looking to collaborate on a project or future tech like ML , AI and etc. and to learn something which helps in big companies to place me.
+- 💞️ I’m looking to collaborate on a project or future tech like AI/ML or development and to learn something which helps me to get an opportunity for big companies to place me.
 - 📫 How to reach me -> email: guptaabhinav697@gmail.com ,linkdin: www.linkedin.com/in/abhinav-gupta-367369167